 • WordPerfect is slow to open (a.k.a., "slow launching," "slow loading," "stuck on the splash screen," and similar descriptions).

 "This can happen when there is at least one printer in the Windows

 Control Panel listed as Offline or Not Ready.

 aquire page definitions from a printer that it cannot connect to but

 [is] listed on your Control Panel as installed.
-To resolve this
+[Bold added.
+See also Footnote 2 below.]

 issue, remove the reference to the offline printer(s) from your Windows